 Asset retirement obligations include obligations associated with the retirement of long-lived assets.
 These liabilities are recorded at fair value when incurred and are capitalized by increasing the carrying amount of the associated long-lived asset.
 The fair value of the obligation is measured based on the present value of estimated future retirement costs.
 Asset retirement costs are depreciated on a straight-line basis through the estimated date of retirement.
 Subsequent to the initial recognition, period-to-period changes in the carrying amount of the liability are recorded due to the passage of time and revisions to either the timing or amount of the original estimated cash flows.
 Liabilities are released when the related obligations are settled.
-The asset retirement obligation amounted to \$3.1 million at June 30, 2022 and 2021 and is recorded in other liabilities on the combined statements of financial position.
+The asset retirement obligation amounted to \$3.2 million and \$3.1 million at June 30, 2023 and 2022, respectively, and is recorded in other liabilities on the combined statements of financial position.